Dateline: Australia, Federal Politics, February 2017.

 Members of the media are members of the public too.
 Can they not see that whatever activity they undertake that shows a lack of respect for the citizen is also showing a lack of respect for themselves and the nation?

-The Greeks knew that democracy does not come without hard work, sacrifice and constant vigilance, and central to it all is respect for citizenship.
+Maintaining it requires hard work, sacrifice and constant vigilance, and central to it all is respect for the citizen.